We are dedicated to improving the lives of children throughout our community and recognize there is a need for nutritious meals all year long.

 When are meals available?

-Families can visit the cafeteria in the Main Hospital (intersection of 6th Avenue South and 5th Street South) to receive a meal for children to eat on-site, Monday – Friday, from June 6 through August 5 during the following times:
+Families can visit the cafeteria in the Main Hospital (intersection of 6th Avenue South and 5th Street South) to receive a meal for children to eat on-site, Monday – Friday, from June 5 through August 4 during the following time:

 Who is eligible?